Climate of New Jersey: Snowfall

 Snow is relatively common in New Jersey, with most of it occurring between November 15 and April 15.
 Significant snowfall is much rarer along the coastline and in South Jersey than in Interior North Jersey.
 The record for 24-hour snowfall is 32 inches in Rutherford on December 14, 1915.
 The greatest snow depth ever recorded was 52 inches at the Canistear Reservoir in Vernon Township on February 5, 1961.

 Climate change

 Climate change is affecting New Jersey faster than much of the rest of the United States.
 New Jersey has warmed up faster than any other U.S. state by average air temperature over a 100-year period beginning in the early 20th century.
+Additionally notable is that New Jersey's rapid urban and suburban development over 20th century has contributed to "warming faster" than all other U.S. states over the past century.
+This issue is called urban heat island effect.
+This is largely due to its small size and high urban to rural proportion than other state.